Dutch wife in a process of production at Indonesia-Netherlands, 6min film(HD), Two channel

 Dutch wife, 148 x 124 cm, 2017

 Dutch Wife 2017

 The narrative meaning and value of an object is deeply tied to the community in which it exists, and this meaning and value may change or disappear as the object is transplanted between different cultures and contexts.
 Apart from a change of meaning, the things themselves also change as a result of being displaced.
 The Dutch Wife is such an object, which originated in the Dutch colony Indonesia.
 The body-sized bolster cushion was originally made from bamboo mesh, and was used to keep the body cool while lying in bed in this tropical climate.
 The object was unknown in The Netherlands, but its name referred to The Netherlands as the Dutch colonizers were familiar with it.
 On a deeper level the name also referred to the custom of men having two wives, one at ‘home’ in The Netherlands and one in Indonesia, who kept a lower status in comparison.
 The multi-layered story attached to this object, involving colonial history, gender politics, inequality, and also references to craftsmanship, was modified by the place in which it unfolded.

-- References and Archive from Tropenmuseum in Amsterdam, National Museum for Ethnography in Leiden, Netherland
+References and Archive from National Museum for Ethnography in Leiden, Netherland

-- Collaboration with Textilemuseum in Tilgurg, Sarena Huizinga, Jan willem Smeulders.
+Collaboration with Textilemuseum in Tilburg, Sarena Huizinga, Jan willem Smeulders.